Impact Wrestling Turning Point (2021): Background

 Turning Point was a pay-per-view (PPV) event produced by Impact Wrestling (then known as Total Nonstop Action Wrestling) between 2004 and 2012.
 In 2013, TNA discontinued most of its monthly pay-per-view events in favor of the pre-recorded One Night Only events.
 The event would be held as a special episode of Impact! in 2013, 2015, 2016, and has been a monthly special for Impact Plus since the 2019 event.
 On October 4, 2021, Impact announced that Turning Point would be held at Sam's Town Live in Sunrise Manor, Nevada on November 20, 2021.

 Storylines

 The event featured several professional wrestling matches, which involve different wrestlers from pre-existing scripted feuds, plots, and storylines.
-Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on Impact's weekly television program.